pixel

 The maximum scholarship period is:

-- Non-Regular (research) students: Up to 24 months, from arrival in Japan until March 2027.
-The maximum duration of 24 months is only available if applicants arrive in April 2025, since the end date is fixed.
+• Non-Regular (research) students: Up to 24 months, from arrival in Japan until March 2028.
+The maximum duration of 24 months is only available if applicants arrive in April 2026, since the end date is fixed.

 *For doctoral students in 4-year programs in medicine, dentistry, veterinary science, or pharmacy, the duration would be 48 months.

-For students in degree programs, you may also take part in a 6-month preparatory Japanese language program prior to the start of your degree.
+You may also take part in a 6-month preparatory Japanese language program prior to the start of your degree.
 This program helps you learn basic, survival Japanese, so it is primarily for students with little to no language ability.
 It does not teach academic Japanese sufficient to study a degree program.
 If you join this program, the scholarship will cover the six months (as a non-regular student) prior to your degree.
 For students applying as non-regular students, these six months are part of your maximum 24 months!

 When Do You Get Paid?